 At the end of the 50s decade, the Velasca Tower in Milan has been one of the most analyzed and discussed buildings.
-Design by the partnership formed by Gianluigi Banfi, Lodovico Barbiano di Belgiojoso, Enrico Peressutti, and Ernesto Nathan Rogers the structure represented a great icon of ideological transition between those who defended a strict modernism (benchmark the International Style) and the application of technology in construction, and those who on the other hand, were opened to a Regional Modernism (benchmark Lewis Mumford1); incorporating historic references to the design.
+Design by the partnership formed by Gianluigi Banfi, Lodovico Barbiano di Belgiojoso, Enrico Peressutti, and Ernesto Nathan Rogers the structure represented a great icon of ideological transition between those who defended strict modernism (benchmark the International Style) and the application of technology in construction, and those who, on the other hand, were opened to a Regional Modernism (benchmark Lewis Mumford1); incorporating historical references to the design.

 What was called functionalism was a one-sided interpretation of function […] The rigorists placed the mechanical functions of a building above its human functions; they neglected the feelings, the sentiments, and the interests of the person who was to occupy it.

 Velasca Tower Technical Information

 - Architects: BBPR partnership

 - Design Team: Gianluigi Banfi (1910-1945), Lodovico Barbiano di Belgiojoso (1909-2004), Enrico Peressutti (1908-1976), Ernesto Nathan Rogers (1909-1968)

 - Location: Milan, Italy

 - Client: Sociedad General Immobiliare

 - Topics: Offices, Apartments, Towers, Concrete, Historicism, CIAM

 - Project Year: 1956-1958